 Rainbow’s Foster Grandparent Grandma Xuan is more than meets the eye.
 In her 65 years, she has seen, done, and been through a lot.

 Grandpa Dao is tall is stature, and kind in demeanor.
-If you get a chance to walk down the north hallway of Rainbows' Kids' Point, where classrooms 5-8 are, you will see him in classroom 5.
-Grandpa Dao has dedicated his assistance as a Foster Grandparent at Rainbows for 13 years.
+If you get a chance to walk down the North hallway of Rainbows' Kids' Point, you will find him in Classroom 5.
+Grandpa Dao has dedicated his time and efforts as a Foster Grandparent with Rainbows for 15 years.

 Jenna Heimerman started volunteering with Rainbows in the spring, as part of her Family and Consumer Sciences (FACS) class requirements at Maize High School.